ula1111111111/ula1111111111.github.io/exploring.md

   <img src="https://public.flourish.studio/visualisation/26923902/thumbnail" width="100%" alt="chart visualization" />
 </noscript>

-A first striking look at our data is to witness how the top 5% companies in terms of Market Cap are englobing a big part of their sector.
-Even though the phenomenon is not exactly the same across all industris, we indeed notice that there are "giants" hidden in every industry *in terms of market cap*
+A first striking pattern is how uneven size is within sectors: the top 5% firms by market cap often capture a large share of the sector’s total value.
+The magnitude differs across sectors, but the takeaway is consistent: sectors may contain many firms, yet value can still be concentrated in a handful of giants (*in terms of market cap*), exactly the kind of structure where “leadership” effects could emerge.

 <div class="flourish-embed flourish-chart" data-src="visualisation/26924472"></div>